rdlowrey/auryn/README.md

 * what types are in it.
 * how it is created, including any special rules for it.

-This makes maintaining and reasoning about large programs much easier.
+This makes maintaining and reasoning about large programs easier.

 ### Running tests and benchmarks